|

 all landlords do see the expiry of an existing lease as an opportunity to

 review rent levels.
 'Rentals are always relative,' she adds.
+She also reports that the sentiment among

 the tenants at Paragon is definitely 'positive'.
+The outlook for the future remains good

 too despite close to 2 million sq ft of retail space scheduled to be